33 Gym Terms You Need To Know For Your First Workout

 #2: ATG

 ATG is an acronym that stands for “ass to grass” and refers to squatting as low as possible, with your thighs below parallel.
-The better the mobility in your ankles and hips, the more likely you can get a super deep squat.
+The better the mobility in your ankles and hips, the more likely you are to get a super deep squat.

 #3: Beast Mode